yardstiq/quantum-benchmarks/README.md

 We benchmark several popular quantum computation softwares/frameworks/simulators to test their performance in practical daily research.

-This benchmark is written with the following principals:
+This benchmark is written with the following principles:

 - tries to use the user interface (UI) instead of high performance hack from internals.
-- focus on laptop runnable scale instead of High Performance Cluster scale (4-25 qubits)
+- focus on laptop runnable scale (4-25 qubits) instead of High Performance Cluster scale

 ## Results